pulse2percept/pulse2percept/doc/topics/units.rst

     x_um, y_um = Watson2014Map().dva_to_ret(2 * dva, 3 * dva)

-**Gray levels are not small currents.** An image or a video is dimensionless, and a model that stimulates tissue will refuse one, as will an electrical implant.
-A :py:class:`~pulse2percept.stimuli.StimulusEncoder` is what says how much current a gray level stands for:
+**Gray levels are not small currents.** An image or a video is dimensionless, and a model that stimulates tissue will refuse one.
+A :py:class:`~pulse2percept.stimuli.StimulusEncoder` is what says how much current a gray level stands for, and an implant that has one encodes on
+assignment:

 .. code-block:: python